 - DOL ISSUES NEW “ADMINISTRATOR’S INTERPRETATION” OF IC MISCLASSICATION UNDER THE FLSA.
 The Wage and Hour Administrator of the U.S. Department of Labor, Dr. David Weil, announced on July 15, 2015 a new “Administrator’s Interpretation” addressing the misclassification of employees as independent contractors under the federal Fair Labor Standards Act (FLSA).
-As discussed in detail in our blog post dated July 15, 2015, the DOL Administrator set forth a six-part test for analyzing whether a worker is an IC or employee.
+As discussed in detail in my blog post dated July 15, 2015, the DOL Administrator set forth a six-part test for analyzing whether a worker is an IC or employee.
 Although many hoped that Dr. Weil’s publication would provide guidance in this tangled web of tests and interpretations, in fact, the new Interpretation does little more than restate the same six factors that have historically been applied by the Labor Department and that can still be found on its website.

 Other Noteworthy News (5 items)

 - COMPREHENSIVE THREE-PART SERIES ON THE “COSTS OF WORKER MISCLASSIFICATION” PUBLISHED BY LAW 360.
-Law360 published a comprehensive three-part series entitled “The Costs of Worker Misclassification” by Richard Reibstein, a co-author of this Blog, in the Employment and Class Action sections of Law360 on July 7-9, 2015.
+Law360 published a comprehensive three-part series entitled “The Costs of Worker Misclassification” by Richard Reibstein, the author of this Blog, in the Employment and Class Action sections of Law360 on July 7-9, 2015.
 The series addresses in Part 1 how misclassification of employees as independent contractors has arisen and what consequences are for companies caught in the crackdown.
 Part 2 discusses how regulators, legislators, plaintiffs’ class action lawyers, and union organizers have sought to crack down on businesses that are believed to have engaged in IC misclassification.
 Part 3 explains in detail how businesses can minimize or avoid the risks of misclassification.
-Our blog post dated July 12, 2015 republishes the 3-part series in its entirety.
+My blog post dated July 12, 2015 republishes the 3-part series in its entirety.

 - HOMEJOY.COM CLOSES OPERATIONS FOLLOWING IC MISCLASSIFICATION LAWSUITS.
 Having allegedly failed to properly structure, document, and implement its IC relationships, Homejoy, a home cleaning start-up that uses IC as home cleaners, announced that it will close down its operations in the face of four misclassification lawsuits filed against it, according to a July 17, 2015 article by Carmel DeAmicis of Re/code.
-As more fully discussed in our blog post dated July 17, 2015, Homejoy’s demise is likely to propel other tech start-ups to enhance their IC compliance, and those that seek to do so have a number of alternatives, including the use of IC Diagnostics™ to restructure, re-document, and re-implement IC relationships.
+As more fully discussed in my blog post dated July 17, 2015, Homejoy’s demise is likely to propel other tech start-ups to enhance their IC compliance, and those that seek to do so have a number of alternatives, including the use of a process such as IC Diagnostics™ to restructure, re-document, and re-implement IC relationships.

 - FORBES ADDRESSES UBER DRIVERS’ LAWSUIT IN CALIFORNIA.
 Daniel Fisher, a senior editor at Forbes, posted an article on July 10, 2015 about the upcoming trial in California against Uber by its drivers, and considers whether Uber may be able to sway a jury that its drivers desire to be treated as independent contractors and not as employees.
 The article notes that when Uber filed its opposition to class certification, that filing included sworn declarations from more than 400 drivers opposed to losing independent contractor status.
-Richard Reibstein, one of the co-publishers of this Blog, was quoted in the article as follows: “[Y]ou can usually find a huge number [of ICs who are well paid] who’ll say ‘I’m an independent contractor, I am my own boss, the company does not direct or control me, so please don’t take that away from me, jury.”
+Richard Reibstein, the publisher of this Blog, was quoted in the article as follows: “[Y]ou can usually find a huge number [of ICs who are well paid] who’ll say ‘I’m an independent contractor, I am my own boss, the company does not direct or control me, so please don’t take that away from me, jury.”
 Richard Reibstein was also quoted in July in several other publications, including Business Insider on July 14 (“The Driver Who Beat Uber Is Just the Beginning – Get Ready for a Flood of Copycat Cases”) and July 19 (“Investors Are Overlooking One Thing When They Throw Money at ‘Uber for X’ Startups”); Law360 on July 15 (“Employers Brace For Scrutiny After Misclassification Memo”); Fair Warning on July 23 (“On the Warpath Against Independent Contractor Schemes”); and Workforce on July 16 (“Independent Contractor Issues: A Tale of Drivers, Strippers and Lawsuits”).